chrispo-git/ult-s/readme.txt

 Q: "I'm trying to access Ultimate S Settings and custom gamemodes and I'm not getting the menu!"
 A: You're likely on emulator, which doesn't support web menus.
 Pressing Ultimate S Settings will toggle both Ultimate S Mechanics and Shorthop Aerial Macro as a workaround.
+If you want to remove one of these you can go to "ultimate/ult-s/sys-flags/" and remove either "mecahnics.flag" or "sh.flag"

-Pressing custom gamemodes will let you play with Airdash Mode, Parry Mode, Hitfall Mode and FG Mode.
+Pressing custom gamemodes will let you play with Airdash Mode, Parry Mode, Hitfall Mode and Fighter Mode by default.
+If you want to change this, go to "ultimate/ult-s/gamemode-default.txt" and add the modes you want to play:
+"turbo" - Turbo Mode
+"vampire" - Vampire Mode
+"fgmode" - Fighter Mode
+"sixtyfour" - Smash 64 Mode
+"superboss" - Superboss Mode
+"airdash" - Airdash Mode
+"angles" - Random Angles Mode
+"hitfall" - Hitfall Mode
+"itemduel" - Item Duel Mode
+"hitstun" - Hitstun Mode
+"effects" - Random Effects Mode
+"parry" - Parry Mode

 Q: "The game is just vanilla!"
 A: Try going through these steps: